phaserjs/phaser/README.md

 * Added generateTexture function to display objects.
 Create a texture from the current object display hierarchy for use as a texture elsewhere.
 * Added optional FilterArea to display object (for optimisation)
 * Graphics chaining functions.
+* Added Pointer.positionUp which records the last point at which the pointer left the screen (thanks @Cryszon, #676)

 Bug Fixes